learninglab-dev/the-resources/data/work/heyalexa.md

 ## Voiceflow

-Voiceflow is an easy-to-use
+Voiceflow is a startup that provides an easy-to-use platform for building voice applications for Alexa and Google Assistant.
+It had started as a build-your-
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzI5NDQwOTgsMTEzMDAwMjU0OSwxNT
+eyJoaXN0b3J5IjpbLTkzMzEyOTQ5LC0xMTMyOTQ0MDk4LDExMz
-IzMzA2Mzg0LC0xNDAwMDYzMjg3LC01MzI0NTkwNzEsLTgwNTgx
+AwMDI1NDksMTUyMzMwNjM4NCwtMTQwMDA2MzI4NywtNTMyNDU5
-OTE2Ml19
+MDcxLC04MDU4MTkxNjJdfQ==
 -->